 Ambulance driving & marriage

 At RADA a boyfriend taught Elaine to drive.
 This proved useful when a friend wanted to become a wartime ambulance driver and persuaded Elaine to enrol.
 Elaine was stationed at Balmoral Road and at Leavesdon Green in Watford.
 She had some sad but many very funny anecdotes from her time in the Civil Defence Ambulance Corps (picture, right - no enlargement).
-At she had a long-term boyfriend, Bernard, who was considerably older than her but she then met George Andrew Forbes.
+At this time she had a long-term boyfriend, Bernard, who was considerably older than her but she then met George Andrew Forbes.
 He was in the RAF based at Bentley Priory, Uxbridge, but he came to make an amateur film about ambulance work.
 Elaine recalled that he wore a trench coat and a trilby hat with a greasy hatband and he was usually smoking a cigarette.
 Experienced with make-up from her theatrical training, she created the "wounds" and played a small role in the film.
 She and George worked together on the editing.

 George was born in Watford but his parents were Scottish.
 His father died in 1935 and George, when he was still serving his apprenticeship, had the difficult task of taking over the family business.
 It was quite a distinguished milliner’s and lady’s outfitters in Watford.
 George’s mother went to Scotland and told relations that her son was associating with a former actress and someone was dispatched to see what could be done about it!
 In the event, Elaine got on really well with this Scottish envoy.
 George served in supplies in the RAF in WWII but he was found to have TB – fortunately a very mild attack - which resulted in his being invalided out of the service.
 On the day of his discharge his mother died.